MaibornWolff/eden/README.md

 ## Feature request / Bug / Feedback

 Have a bug, a feature request or any question?
-[Please open a new issue](https://github.com/MaibornWolff/codecharta/issues).
-Feedback is always welcome.
+[Please open a new issue](https://github.com/MaibornWolff/eden/issues).
+Feedback is always welcome!

 ## License